andrewpknight/zoomGroupStats/README.md

 ## Installing & Getting Started

 This is a work in progress.
 I am still making substantive changes to the package and actively developing the documentation.
-The quickest way to get going with this is to install the github version of the package and follow along with the [vignette](http://zoomgroupstats.org/articles/process-zoom-files.html) that I am developing.
+The quickest way to get going with this is to install the github version of the package.
+As I'm building this, I'm publishing [ongoing documentation for zoomGroupStats on my website](http://www.zoomgroupstats.org).
+There is a multi-part, in-progress vignette that will provide a guide for collecting research data using Zoom and analyzing it with `zoomGroupStats`.

+[vignette](http://zoomgroupstats.org/articles/process-zoom-files.html) that I am developing.

 ``` r
 library(devtools)